 It can sometimes be difficult to get a loan if you’re young and don’t have much of a history when it comes to borrowing or credit.
-However, there are simple ways to improve your chances, with one involving the help of a guarantor.
-While these are most common on home loans, there are lenders that can accept them on personal loan applications, too.
+However, applying for a personal loan with a guarantor is one solution to help borrowers in this position maximise their chances of approval for the deal they’re after.
+While these are most common on home loans, some lenders can accept them on personal loan applications, too.

 What is a guarantor personal loan?

-A guarantor personal loan is simply a standard personal loan where the applicant applies with a guarantor, such as your parent, grandparent or another family member.
+A guarantor personal loan is simply a standard personal loan where you apply with a guarantor, such as a parent, grandparent or another family member.
 They guarantee repayment of the loan, essentially agreeing to become responsible for the debt if you default on your loan and are unable to pay it off.

 The advantage of applying with a guarantor for younger applicants without much borrowing history is that it can boost your chances of approval significantly.
 Rather than relying solely on someone whose profile isn’t seen to be very dependable, they’ll have a very handy backup plan in the form of your guarantor.